sorinboia/nginx-experience-aws/guide/5ingress.md

 </pre>
 </details>

-10. If you look at the Nginx dashboard you can see that right now that two HTTP upstreams have 2 members but no health checks are being done.
+10.Look at the Nginx dashboard, you can see that right now that two HTTP upstreams have 2 members but no health checks are being done.
 In our next step we will finish this part of the configuration, we will implement the following:
 - Enable health checks
 - Enable https for the application and redirect http requests to https